jlaurens/edython/src/lib/eyo/js/application/driver/Readme.md

 # Edython's ui driver

-The ui task are forwarded to a driver which is another kind of delegates.
+The ui task are forwarded to a driver which is another kind of delegate.
 The driver only has methods and its state needs not mutate at runtime.

 The main application owns a driver manager which can change at runtime.
 This driver manager owns in turn different drivers for each kind of object that needs a specific UI.
 Each object indirectly owned by the application have a path to the driver manager and thus to its own specific driver.